crs4/seal/docs/recab_table_index.rst

                                             (default: 0).
 seal.recab.max-qscore                       Upper limit for the empirical quality scores
                                             (default: 40).
-seal.recab-table.skip-known-variant-sites   Don't use known variants DB (for testing purposes).
+seal.recab.skip-known-variant-sites         Don't use known variants DB (for testing purposes).
 ========================================== ==========================================================

 In addition, all the general Seal and Hadoop configuration properties apply.